 Please thoroughly read all mountan safety guidlines as they pertain to any and all trails on our mountain.
 Tree Skiing is exciting and tons of fun but must be done cautiously and within your skiing ability.
 Ski Patrol do not regularily patrol gladed trails.
+Glade trails are not inspected in the morning or at the end of the ski day.
+Please check the daily Snow Report as to the open or closed status of the glades.
 It is good practise to carry a cell phone when skiing glades in case of emergency.

 Safety Tips for Tree Skiing

 Ride with friends when entering the trees.
 Remember there is safety in numbers.

 There are numerous unmarked hazards that exist within tree skiing.
 Watch for stumps, branches, rocks, creek beds, and even wildlife.